 The methods in this course will be demonstrated with four software packages: Mplus (version 7.1 or later), Stata (version 13 or later), SAS (version 9.2 or later), and lavaan (a package for R).
-Whenever possible, program code for all four packages will be included in the slide deck.
-To participate in the hands-on exercises, you are strongly encouraged to bring a laptop computer with one of these packages installed.
+Whenever possible, program code for all four packages is included in the slide deck.
+To do the hands-on exercises, you will need access to a computer with one of these packages installed.

 This seminar is designed for those who want to analyze longitudinal data with three or more time points, and whose primary interest is in the effect of predictors that vary over time.
 You should have a solid understanding of basic principles of statistical inference, including such concepts as bias, sampling distributions, standard errors, confidence intervals, and hypothesis testing.
 You should also have a good working knowledge of the principles and practice of linear regression.

 It is desirable, but not essential, to have previous training in either longitudinal data analysis, structural equation modeling, or both.
 If you’ve taken Professor Allison’s courses on either of these topics, you should be well prepared.
 You should also be an experienced user of at least one of the following statistical packages: SAS, Stata, Mplus, or R.

 “I would recommend anyone interested in SEM take this course.
 It is very pedagogical and the pace is neither too fast nor too slow.
 You will learn a lot, and you will get both a basic and more advanced understanding of SEM.”

 Dennis Andersson, University of Gothenburg

 “This was an excellent course covering an important analytical approach to longitudinal data analysis.
 Dr. Allison is both a pioneer in this method and an excellent teacher.
 The online format offers a lot of advantages to participants who wish to revisit materials and ask Dr. Allison carefully considered questions.
 I highly recommend this course.”